Sanó, Twins beat Brewers 8-2 to win season-opening series - WHIZ News

 UP NEXT

 Twins; Start a three-game series at Detroit on Monday.
-Scheduled starters are Minnesota’s José Ureña (0-3, 5.40 ERA for Miami last year) and Detroit’s Matt Shoemaker (0-1, 4.71 for Toronto) in a matchup of right-handers.
+Scheduled starters are Detroit’s José Ureña (0-3, 5.40 ERA for Miami last year) and Minnesota’s Matt Shoemaker (0-1, 4.71 for Toronto) in a matchup of right-handers.

 Brewers: Open a three-game road set with the Chicago Cubs on Monday.
 LHP Brett Anderson (4-4, 4.21) pitches for the Brewers.
 The Cubs are expected to start RHP Trevor Williams (2-8, 6.18 with Pittsburgh).